windmill-labs/windmilldocs/docs/reference.md

 ### Dependency management

-For Typescript (Deno), the dependencies and their versions are directly in the script and hence there is no need for any additional steps.
+For TypeScript (Deno), the dependencies and their versions are directly in the script and hence there is no need for any additional steps.

 For Python, the imports are automatically analyzed at saving time of the script and the corresponding list of Pypi packages is extracted.
 A dependency job is then spawned to associate that list of Pypi packages with a lockfile, which will lock the versions.
 This ensures that the same version of a python script is always executed with the same versions of its dependencies.
 It also avoids the hassle of having to maintain a separate requirements file.

 If the imports are not properly analyzed, there exists an escape hatch to override the input of the dependency job.
 One needs to head the script with the